The Ethics of AI Ghostwriting: Where to Draw the Line

 This article explores why AI ghostwriting is critical for your growth and how you can leverage it effectively.

-Why AI ghostwriting Matters in 2026
+Why does AI ghostwriting matter in 2026?

 The LinkedIn algorithm has shifted.
 It no longer just rewards frequency; it rewards relevance and depth. ethics plays a pivotal role here.
 By focusing on high-quality interactions, you signal to the platform that you are a top-tier contributor.